askui/flutter-example-automation/README.md

 ### 3. Setup askui
-1. Setup askui by following [these steps](https://docs.askui.com/docs/general/Getting%20Started/getting-started).
+1. Setup askui by following the [Getting Started Guide](https://docs.askui.com/docs/general/Getting%20Started/getting-started).
 2. We need to run the UiController directly with an extra argument to specify the runtime mode, as the current version of askui(ver.
-0.3.2) doesn't provide the api for running it with the runtime argument yet. <br><br>From within your npm project path, go to the directory that contains the askui-ui-controller binary, and run `./askui-ui-controller -r android`
+0.4) doesn't provide the api for running it with the runtime argument yet.
+From within your npm project path, go to the directory that contains the askui-ui-controller binary, and run `./askui-ui-controller -r android`
 ```bash
 cd <YOUR_PROJECT_DIRECTORY>/node_modules/askui/dist/release/latest/<YOUR_PLATFORM>
 ./askui-ui-controller -r android